 It is important to take a disciplinary complaint seriously, but it is not the end of the world.
 I offer a no-obligation consultation.
 After speaking with you about the specifics of your case, I can give you a clear understanding about what to expect going forward, and how to ensure your best possible chances for keeping your license and your professional reputation intact.
 The earlier you talk to an experienced lawyer the better, because everything you say can have an effect on your case.

 If your case also involves allegations of medical malpractice, your insurance carrier will likely be representing you for those civil claims, but that representation will not extend to cover disciplinary proceedings.
 The two proceedings are distinct and separate, although they may involve many of the same issues.

 What to Expect

 In Washington State, disciplinary proceedings involving healthcare professionals are governed by the Department of Health.
-Together with various boards and commissions, they have the authorization to discipline healthcare professionals.
+Together with various boards and commissions, they have the authority to discipline healthcare professionals.
 After a complaint is received, they will review and investigate the case to determine whether there has been a violation and if they have the legal authority to take action.

 This is intended to give you a general overview of what your case might involve.
-However, each case is unique based on specific facts and circumstances.
-During your no-obligation assessment, I will be able to more fully analyze your case, and provide you a clear understanding of what to expect going forward, explain all options, and help you obtain the best possible outcome.
+However, each case is unique, based on specific facts and circumstances.
+During your no-obligation assessment, I will be able to more fully analyze your case, and provide you with a clear understanding of what to expect going forward, explain all options, and help you obtain the best possible outcome.